 Also, viewing strategic risk as operational confuses the situation by not clearly distinguishing between the inherent external risks the organization faces and the potential inadequacies in the internal governance and management processes in place.
 While the Chapman definition more fully encompasses both the internal and external issues surrounding strategic risk, its focus on placing strategic risk within an operational environment may lead to confusion.

-An alternative definition may be seen as that proposed by (Johnson et al. 2006 p.
-369) where “strategic risk can be seen as the probability and consequences of a failure of strategy”.
+An alternative definition may be seen as that where “strategic risk can be seen as the probability and consequences of a failure of strategy”.
 The interesting element of this definition is that it focuses on the ‘strategic’ element of the definition rather than solely the ‘risk’ element.

-It is important to note that strategic risk is not just about the management of risk but also that of strategy as outlined by Chapman (2006).
+It is important to note that strategic risk is not just about the management of risk but also that of strategy.
 For example, the likely return from a particular strategy may be seen as an important part of the acceptability of that strategy.
 Investigating the risk of pursuing a particular strategy should therefore be another method of examining the acceptability.

 From examining the literature, what is needed is an understanding of what is strategic risk as well as a focus on managing risks strategically.
 It is clear that there is too much overlap between operational and strategic risk.
 Organizations need to separate the operational and strategic risks or there may be a failure of appropriate identification, management and control.